oauth-wg/oauth-cross-device-security/main.md

    *  Updated draft based on feedback from version circulated to OAuth working group
    *  Upload as draft-ietf-oauth-cross-device-security-best-practice-01

+   -02

+   *  Minor edits and typos
+   *  Upload as draft-ietf-oauth-cross-device-security-best-practice-02

    [[ pre Working Group Adoption: ]]